By Stefanie Michaels

 - Better physical health: Exercising can improve heart health and reduce the risk of chronic diseases such as diabetes and heart disease.
 Bodies regenerate with sleep.

-- Improved cognitive function: A good night’s sleep can improve memory and concentration during the day.
+- Improved cognitive function: A good night’s healthy sleep can improve memory and concentration during the day.

 - Better emotional regulation: Good quality sleep can help regulate emotional responses, improving overall emotional well-being.
 When tired, nothing works right.